 First Bike: Schwinn Stingray Junior.
 "Bright red, of course!"

-Hobbies: "I've been a professional musician for 20 years and play my bass every day I'm home.
-And I love to spend time with my dog."
+Hobbies: "I've been a professional musician for 20 years and play my bass every day I'm home."

 Kirkland, WA.
 6 years with Bicycle Adventures.

-As a former bike racer, Brad has been to many of the 50 Unites States.
-(He believes that Todd Starnes, Bicycle Adventures' president, is the best cycling coach he has ever had.)
-Brad's an avid University of Washington Huskies fan with an English Literature degree and a love for the outdoors and all things sports-related.
-Brad’s professional background prior to Bicycle Adventures was in operations and logistics.
-Brad is married and has four children - two boys and two girls.
+As a former bike racer, Brad has been to many of the 50 United States.
+(Todd Starnes, Bicycle Adventures' other owner, is his former coach.)
+Brad's an avid University of Washington Huskies fan with a love for all things sports-related.
+Prior to Bicycle Adventures, Brad spent his professional time doing operations and logistics.
+He's married and has four children - two boys and two girls - and an adorable dog named Jack.

 Favorite Tour: Oregon Coast Classic.
 "This coast is ever-changing and ever beautiful.
 My wife and I took our honeymoon here, and it will always hold very special memories for me."

-Favorite Place to stay: "As a former bike racer I'd have to say - preferably someplace with a bed!" - The Inn at Laurel Point in Victoria, B.C.
-(San Juan Islands - Victoria Classic)
+Favorite Place to stay: "As a former bike racer I'd have to say...preferably someplace with a bed!"
+The Inn at Laurel Point in Victoria, B.C. (where we stay on the San Juan Islands - Victoria Classic)

 Portland, Oregon.
 2 years with Bicycle Adventures.

-Matt's energy, drive and varied background bring a terrific amount of experience to guiding.
+Matt brings a terrific amount of experience to guiding.
 He served in the military with the U.S. Coast Guard, saving lives both in and out of the water.
 He spent several years as his own boss, and several more working for a boss in corporate America.
-He finished his bachelor’s degree on a Wednesday night and started his master’s degree the next morning.
+He finished his bachelor’s degree on a Wednesday and started his master’s degree Thursday morning.
 Smitten with Seattle after just one visit, he packed up and relocated.
-He lost over 60 pounds and several pant sizes, ran a marathon, got beat in a 5k by his mother, and even spent a summer as a pedi-cab driver.
+He lost over 60 pounds and several pant sizes, ran a marathon, got beat in a 5k by his mother, and spent a summer as a pedi-cab driver.
 He failed public speaking in college - only to become public speaker years later, with appearances on a prime-time Friday night TV show.
 If you ask, he'll say he became a personal trainer and SPINN instructor (a current passion) completely by accident.

-First bike: "It was a Huffy that I actually got TWICE.
+First bike: "A Huffy that I actually got twice.
 My mom and dad painted it without me knowing and gave it to me AGAIN!"

 Favorite movie: Rudy (1993 American sports film.)
 "It's a story of great success and inspiration."